junxit/us-congress-bills-113/metadata.md

 - 2013-09-10 — Placed on the Union Calendar, Calendar No. 145.
 - 2013-09-10 — Reported by the Committee on Natural Resources.
 H. Rept.
 113-198.
 - 2013-09-10 — Reported by the Committee on Natural Resources.
 H. Rept.
 113-198.
+- 2014-01-27 — Considered under suspension of the rules. (consideration: CR H1257-1258)
+- 2014-01-27 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1684.
+- 2014-01-27 — Mrs. Lummis moved to suspend the rules and pass the bill.
+- 2014-01-27 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H1257)
+- 2014-01-27 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H1257)